MuhammadZain-Butt/PVC_predictor/README.md

-## Deployment

-BioVix is deployed on Hugging Face and can be tested or used directly, [click here](https://huggingface.co/spaces/MuhammadZain10/BioVix)

 ## Tips for Success

-- Ensure that input files are correctly formatted (e.g., CSV, XLSX, or TSV) and contain all information required for visualization.
+- Ensure that input files are correctly formatted (e.g., fasta format)
-- Write queries in a clear and detailed manner, and avoid using informal language.
-- Use consistent naming conventions for columns and variables to improve clarity and interpretation.
+- Set the parameters for blastp, allergenicity, deeplocpro and so on, according to your study.
+- Read the instructions for each step carefully and if you don't have required data in some steps links are provided.
+- Consider the statistics and visualization after every step, that would be automatically generated.

 ## References